 I am Cecil.
 I am Africa

 I am Cecil.
+I am Africa I am Cecil.
 I am Africa.
 I am a lion.
 I battle to grasp man’s relentless exploitation and injury to this beautiful world, the manipulation over centuries, with no end in sight.
 I have to ask, probe, and dissect; yet I fail to understand.
-Man cannot change his past, but he can shape his future.

 Conservation and Capitalism: A Love Story